AsmNoob/Memos/Nginx.md

 **Returns**: Nginx will use the FastCGI handler to execute the file located at /srv/www/example.com/public_html/squire/roster.pl and return the result.

 ####Best practice####

+- Where possible, put your configurations in separate files, not all in the main configuration file.

+- Make a separate configuration file for each of your domains.
+For example, an Nginx configuration file for example.com might be called /etc/nignx/sites-available/example.com as shown throughout this guide.
+It will contain a server block for that domain.
+The domain name is specified in the server_name variable.

+- Use include statements in the main nginx.conf configuration to include each server configuration file.
+These include statements go in the http { } block of the main configuration file

+- Name your files with a consistent pattern.
+Keeping your files well-organized and cleanly formatted will greatly reduce the burden of maintaining an Nginx server.